tat16555/DNS-attack/README.md

 Folder Structure

- - DNS-Fender.py: The file used to initiate attacks.
+ - DNS-Attack.py : The file used to initiate attacks.
- - attack_report.txt: The file containing all attack reports.
+ - attack_report.txt : The file containing all attack reports.
- - detailed_attack_report.txt: The file containing detailed attack reports.
+ - detailed_attack_report.txt : The file containing detailed attack reports.
- - DNS-Resolvers.txt: The file that records Resolver IPs obtained from Shodan.
+ - DNS-Resolvers.txt : The file that records Resolver IPs obtained from Shodan.

 Note